Rural Internet: Innovation and solutions

-There is increasing conversation around the growing social necessity of being connected in today's world and moreover, growing social expectation that one is connected either with at home broadband, reliable cell-service, and at least email access.
-Currently, rural areas often depend on small, unreliable ISP providers and scrape by "siphoning from surplus data and bandwidth capacity, creating their own systems of redundancy, or (in some cases) launching community-based, local ISP when large incumbent providers fail to show an interest in the area."
+There is increasing conversation around the growing social necessity of being connected in today's world and moreover, growing social expectation that one is connected either with at home broadband, reliable cell-service, or at least email access.
+Currently, rural areas often depend on small, unreliable ISPs and scrape by "siphoning from surplus data and bandwidth capacity, creating their own systems of redundancy, or (in some cases) launching community-based, local ISPs when large incumbent providers fail to show an interest in the area."

 Many of the difficulties faced by rural communities are "geo-policy barriers," defined as "chokepoints [or] mechanisms of control created through the interaction of geography, market forces, and public policies" that constrict not just access, but "also construct both communication and communities."
 In the US, regulatory mandates have helped extend basic telecommunications to rural areas while mitigating market failure.
-However, despite efforts from the government, the telecommunications industry has stayed relatively monopolized therefore little competition has resulted in basic telecommunications without adequate connectivity for the developing needs of rural citizens.
-One state-based effort that has proved successful in adequately connecting Americans are EAS, or "expanded area service", programs, which "generally reduce intra-LATAS [local access transport areas] long-distance costs between specific exchanges or throughout a contiguous geographic area."
+However, despite efforts from the government, the telecommunications industry has stayed relatively monopolized; therefore, little competition has resulted in basic telecommunications without adequate connectivity for the developing needs of rural citizens.
+One state-based effort that has proved successful in adequately connecting Americans is EAS, or "extended area service", programs, which "generally reduce intra-LATAS [local access and transport areas] long-distance costs between specific exchanges or throughout a contiguous geographic area."
 In regards to Internet access, one of the most important EAS programs creates "flat-rate calling zones that allow remote customers to reach an Internet service provider in a more populous area."

-Issues of rural connectivity have been exacerbated by the COVID-19 pandemic and reveal how "poor management of the Universal Service Fund, which subsidizes phone and internet access in rural areas, has meant some companies get the money without delivering on the promised numbers of households served or service quality."
-Therefore, one immediate fix to rural connectivity would be accountability within U.S.F programs and arguably, more funding.
+Issues of rural connectivity have been exacerbated by the COVID-19 pandemic and reveal how "poor management of the Universal Service Fund, which subsidizes phone and Internet access in rural areas, has meant some companies get the money without delivering on the promised numbers of households served or service quality."
+Therefore, one immediate fix to rural connectivity would be accountability within U.S.F programs and, arguably, more funding.
 While governments begin pondering questions such as, "is Internet access a right?", ideas on how to approach this issue fall along political party lines.
-Mainly, Democrats believe more government funding would help connect rural Americans while Republicans are backing new 5G mobile Internet technology to replace home Internet lines and solve access gaps.
+Mainly, Democrats believe more government funding would help connect rural Americans while Republicans back new 5G mobile Internet technology to replace home Internet lines and solve access gaps.
 These arguments are very similar to political arguments about "electricity and phone service in the early 1900s."

-The Federal Communications Commission (FCC) recently released an overview of initiatives based on "bridging the digital divide for all Americans," some of these include:
+The Federal Communications Commission (FCC) recently released an overview of initiatives based on "bridging the digital divide for all Americans."
+Some of these include: